Typical Sicilian products: the definitive guide on Sicilus!

 2. Sweet and dry wines

-3. The Sicilian areas most suited for wine production
+3. The Sicilian areas most suited to wine production

 B. Sicilian olive oils